Dr. Grant D. Forsyth, Chair

 Dr. Forsyth is the Chief Economist of Avista Corp.
 Before coming to Avista in 2012, he was Professor of Economics at Eastern Washington University from 1999 to 2012.
-Before EWU, he worked for nearly three years in the Czech Republic as an academic and private sector economist.
+Before EWU, from 1996 to 1999, he worked in the Czech Republic as an academic and private sector economist.
 He received his BA in Economics from Central Washington University (1988), his MBA in Finance from the University of Oregon (1990), and his PhD in Economics from Washington State University (1996).
-He also serves on the Governor’s Council of Economic Advisors, the Spokane Mayor’s Economic Roundtable, and the External Advisory Board for Washington State University’s School of Economic Sciences.
+He also serves on the Washington Governor’s Council of Economic Advisors and the Spokane Mayor’s Economic Advisory Roundtable.

 Ronald L. Bueing, Vice Chair

 Ron Bueing is a tax lawyer and CPA.
 Practicing for 30 years, Mr. Bueing specializes in state and local taxes, assisting clients in managing their multistate taxes through planning, structuring and negotiation of voluntary disclosure agreements, and defending taxpayers in tax audits and litigation.
 Mr. Bueing is recognized for his experience in successfully resolving Washington State & City excise tax disputes in connection with a variety of such taxes including business & occupation tax, sales and use tax, real estate excise tax and utility tax.

 Mr. Bueing has a JD and a BA from the University of Washington.
 Mr. Bueing is the current chair of the Tax & Fiscal Policy Council of the Association of Washington Business and previously served as a member of the Committee for the Study of Electronically Delivered Products.

 Associate Professor of Law, Seattle University School of Law